emleddin/research-scripts/analysis/EDA/README.md

 `rmagic-EDA-avg.r`.
 The `X_val` variable should be the same as the `ROI` in that script.

+### `rmagic-EDA-single-run.r`
+The script relies on the `data.table` and `tidyverse` packages to run.
+The `ROI` (residue of interest) selects every other residue with that residue.
+If a SNP is being investigated, the `ROI` should likely be the SNP position.
+Because of the inability to truly separated bonded and non-bonded interactions, the two residues directly next to the `ROI` are set to zero.
+This script is for a single run (so only 1 set of fort.803 and fort.806 files, NOT for replicates that need to be averaged).

 ### `chimeraprint.sh`
 This script can be used to map differences in the Coulomb and van der Waals energies onto the protein structure using Chimera.